andrei-1111/lod_api_docs/notification_subscriptions.rst

 ==========================

-If the quote creation request included NotificationSubscriptions, notifications will be sent to the supplied endpoint based on the supplied enpoint.
+If the quote creation request included NotificationSubscriptions, notifications will be sent to the supplied endpoints.

 Options
 =======